fenago/katacoda-scenarios/apache-spark/apache-spark-file-formats-parquet-orc/steps/4/text.md

 Task 4: Parquet Files
-Parquet is Spark’s default file format.
+Parquet is Spark's default file format.
 Let us read and write Parquet files in Spark.

 **Step 1:** Download the file userdata1.parquet from the URL below and save it to the IdeaProjects/Spark/chapter_10 folder.